Ouphix/synchro-psychotherapies/steps2.md

 There are several researches for pharmacological intervention (agonist substitution, antagonist and modulation of other neurotransmitters pathways) but none approved nor recommended.

 Psychotherapy is the better treatment accessible in 2016.
 There are evidences for some of them:

 -	Motivational Enhancement Therapy (MET or Motivational interviewing MI) and Cognitive and Behavioural Therapies (CBT) in which I am trained
-  -Contingency Management (giving positive reinforcement to support change) -Familial and systems interventions, in which Multidimensional family therapy (MDFT) which is very comprehensive and much evidence based.
+-	Contingency Management (giving positive reinforcement to support change)
+-	Familial and systems interventions, in which Multidimensional family therapy (MDFT) which is very comprehensive and much evidence based.
 A 224 adolescent randomized trial showed that MDFT was more effective than CBT (Liddle, Dakof, Turner, Henderson, & Greenbaum, 2008) but a big study Cannabis Youth Treatment didn't.
-INCANT study is an international study evaluating its efficacy(Danovitch & Gorelick, 2012).
+INCANT study is an international study evaluating its efficacy (Danovitch & Gorelick, 2012).
-  -In a Cochrane review, (Denis, Lavie, Fatseas, & Auriacombe, 2006) found 39 studies considered eligible and selected only 6 quality studies with enough quality on psychotherapeutic intervention for cannabis abuse and/or dependence in outpatient settings.
+-	In a Cochrane review, one of the most consensual Evidence Based Reviews, (Denis, Lavie, Fatseas, & Auriacombe, 2006) found 39 studies considered eligible and selected only 6 quality studies with enough quality on psychotherapeutic intervention for cannabis abuse and/or dependence in outpatient settings.
 Pooled together, these six studies represent 1297 patients.
 They confirmed the efficacy quality of CBT and MET.
 Contingency Management can be combined with these therapies.
 Systemic and familial therapies studies weren't selected in this analysis.

-The Incant study aimed to evaluate the efficacy of [Multi Dimensional Family Therapy](http://www.mdft.org/) (MDFT) a familial therapy with other treatments Treatments As Usual (TAU).
-Videos were recorded to check if the therapist was applying the psychotherapy that was assigned to each family.
+##### MDFT and the INCANT study

 The MDFT is a "family based and developmentally oriented outpatient treatment for adolescent substance use disorders and associated or related problems".
-(Incant.eu) It was developped in Miami, US since 1985 and was evaluated in a lot of studies.
+(Incant.eu) It was developped in Miami, US since 1985.
 It is an integrative group of interventions used in a lot of situations.
 In MDFT, sees the problem of cannabis consumption as a reflect of deleterious lifestyle.
 Consequently, the therapist targets as many life domains and problem behaviors as possible.

-The INCANT study was a multi-site, trans-national randomized controlled trial lead in five countries (Belgium, France, Germany, the Netherlands, and Switzerland) aiming to compare the efficacy of the MDFT versus Individual therapy.
+The INCANT study was a multi-site, trans-national randomized controlled trial led in five countries (Belgium, France, Germany, the Netherlands, and Switzerland) aiming to compare the efficacy of the [MDFT](http://www.mdft.org/) versus Individual therapy.
 Randomization was stratified as to gender, age and level of cannabis consumption.
-After a pilot sudy and a [pre-registration](http://www.incant.eu/index.php?id=10,0,0,1,0,0), it recruited 450 adolescents from 13 to 18.
+After a pilot sudy and a [pre-registration](http://www.incant.eu/index.php?id=10,0,0,1,0,0), it recruited 450 adolescents from 13 to 18 years old.
 It showed that MDFT was more efficient than Individual Therapy (Rigter et al., 2013).
 It is very rare to run such an international study with high level of scientific setting in psychotherapy.

 ### INCANT Study in France

-We didn't collect the videos of all the centers, instead, we had access to the videos of France study, from French centers.
+We didn't collect the videos of all the centers, instead, we had only access to the videos from French centers.
 There were 2 centers with different configurations.
-The videos were recorded in order to evaluate the application of MDFT principals.
+Videos were recorded to check if the therapist was applying the psychotherapy that was assigned to each family.
 Technically, it was not supposed a priori that they would be used to evaluate social signal.
 For somes subjects, there are a lot of videos but for others, only a few were recorded.

 ### Material and methods
 #### Videos